If you have existing tables, and applications that use them, that

 This is an unsupported operation.
 The system tables must always be

-To make an InnoDB table that is a clone of a MyISAM table:
+You might make an InnoDB table that is a clone of a MyISAM table,

 Create an empty

 column and index definitions.
 Use

 show create table